Joe Soto

 Joseph Angel Soto (born March 22, 1987) is an American professional mixed martial artist who most recently competed in the bantamweight division of the Ultimate Fighting Championship (UFC).
 A professional competitor since 2006, Soto has also formerly competed for Bellator Fighting Championships, where he was the inaugural Bellator Featherweight World Champion and first ever winner of their Featherweight Tournament, and for Tachi Palace Fights where he is the former Tachi Palace Fights Bantamweight Champion.

 Background

 At the time Soto was born, the fourth son, his parents were struggling financially, with his father working as a garbage man and his mother as a house cleaner.
 Soto grew up in a very religious Pentecostal family, attending church with his family weekly.
+Soto started wrestling in junior high 8th grade and also played pop warner football.
 Soto went to Porterville High School in California where he was on the wrestling team and won a California state title.
 Soto got an athletic scholarship to Iowa Central Community College was a 2x NJCAA All-American.
-There Soto wrestled with Jon Jones and fellow Mexican American Cain Velasquez plus Colby Covington.
-Soto and Jones were also roommates during their freshmen and sophomore years.
+There Soto wrestled with Jon Jones, Colby Covington and fellow Mexican American Cain Velasquez.